tdv/redis-cpp/README.md

 ## Publish / Subscribe
 [Source code](https://github.com/tdv/redis-cpp/tree/master/examples/pubsub)
 **Description**
 This is a more complicated example within redis-cpp which demonstrates how to publicate messages and make subscription onto a queue.
-In the example a publisher and subscriber locate in one process, each one has its own stream to communicate with Redis.
+In the example a publisher and subscriber locate in one process simultaniously, each one has its own stream to communicate with Redis.
 Usually, in real projects the publisher and subscriber are not located in one process.

 ```cpp
 // STD